 If you’ve ever done any form of TEFL training, you’ll know that not only is it possible to teach English to beginners purely using English, it is also arguably the best way for students to learn.
 Plus, seeing your students’ English levels improve in front of your eyes as a result of your teaching always gives a great sense of satisfaction.

 So, even if your students don’t even know their ABCs yet, take heart that you CAN teach them and they WILL learn English.
 To help you along the way, here are our top eleven tips for teaching English to beginners.
 These will work for both EFL and ESL students.

 1. Keep instructions simple

 Don’t use too much English!
 When teaching absolute beginners you should avoid lengthy explanations.
 Instead, you should use as few words as possible allied with helpful gestures.
 What do you think is clearer to a newbie?
 “Hi everyone, thank you for coming in.
 Now if you don’t mind, I’d appreciate it if you can turn to page one in your textbook.”
 Or “Hi everyone, please open your textbook” with a hand gesture or demonstration of opening the textbook.

-Gestures and visual cues are super important and help beginner students understand even if they don’t know the meaning of the words yet.
+For beginner students, gestures and visual cues are super important and help them understand even if they don’t know the meaning of the words yet.
 This one tip alone could be a life saver for you when you teach English to complete beginners for the first time.